Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 )

-As we can see we can obtain nice result considering the small training time and the difficulty of the problem!
+As we can see, we can obtain nice results considering the small training time and the difficulty of the problem!
 Let's take a look at the training and testing error:

 from pina.loss import PowerLoss